 Utah Flood Cleanup will arrive promptly and get right to work with our Utah flood damage restoration process.
 We use the latest in damage restoration technology, including thermal imaging, to make sure all of the damage is identified and repaired as efficiently as possible.

-Flood Water Damage Restoration FAQ
+Frequently Asked Questions About Flood Damage Restoration

 The weather outside can indirectly cause home damage.
 As rain overwhelms municipal systems they can backup drainage to a home.
 That’s in addition to damage caused by hurricanes or general regional flooding.

 - Clean Water – Usually not posing an immediate health threat, this can be cleaned up without any further exposure risk.
 It comes typically from a failed appliance, melting snow, or holding tanks that leak.
 However, clean water can go bad in as little as 48 hours, so cleaning time is critical.